LaunchCode-Education-Archived/csharp-web-development/src/chapters/exceptions/introduction.rst

 program.
 This could be a situation where a variable is dependent on user input or a connection to another service.

-You may want to address the uncertainties in a different fashion.
+You may want to address those uncertainties in a different fashion.
 With our temperature app for example, rather than throwing an exception, we can add a conditional statement to tell the user not to set the Fahrenheit
 value to an unacceptable level.
 This is perfectly acceptable if the app in production allows for such a message.
 As you will see on the next page, exception handling works very similarly to conditional statements like this.